← Back to Blog

 1. Know their business

-It’s vital that you know your client and their business before meeting with them, preparing a freelance proposal, or doing a sales pitch.
+It’s vital that you know your client and their business before meeting with them, preparing a proposal, or doing a sales pitch.
 You can do this in a variety of ways, including Internet research.

 Some of the important points you will want to know include how long the company has been in business, their main products and services, their decision makers and their competitors.